Marikina River: Typhoon Meari/Falcon

 On June 24, 2011, heavy rains of Severe Tropical Storm Meari affected Luzon including Metro Manila.
 The water level in the Marikina River reached its critical level, flooding beside its riverbanks, just near along the river.
 However, the water level did not reach its higher banks, into the streets and communities.
 No casualties were reported but the mud and debris from the river was left by overflowed riverbanks.

 Typhoon Nesat/Pedring

 On September 27, 2011, Typhoon Pedring dumped heavy rains like Ondoy over Luzon including Metro Manila and nearby provinces.
-Marikina's water level reached a higher level than June 24, 2011, reaching 20.1 m by 5 pm.
+Marikina's water level reached a higher level than June 24, 2011, reaching 20.1 m by 5 pm PHT.
 The flood submerged houses in several barangays of Marikina and San Mateo.
 SM City Marikina Basement Parking submerged in muddy water.
 No deaths were recorded in Marikina, but in San Mateo, there is one.
 The day after, the Marikina River returned in critical level.
 On September 29, 2011, 5 am, water subsided in the banks of the river and the residents started to clean.
 At 6 am, water reached 15.2 m.